Lisa Jacobson, President

 Carolyn Sloan is the Manager of Federal Policy for the Business Council for Sustainable Energy (BCSE), and supports all communications for the organization.
 Ms. Sloan received her J.D., cum laude, from the University of Richmond School of Law, and a Bachelor’s degree in Public Policy from the College of William and Mary.
 Prior to joining the BCSE, Ms. Sloan interned with the Senate Energy and Natural Resources Committee and the Department of Justice’s environmental division.

-Zoe Berkery is the Manager of Federal Policy for the Business Council for Sustainable Energy (BCSE), and also supports all communications for the organization.
+Zoe Berkery is a consultant to the Business Council for Sustainable Energy (BCSE).
 Ms. Berkery holds dual Bachelor Degrees in Environmental Policy and International Studies from the University of Michigan – Ann Arbor where she graduated with honors.
 Prior to her position with the BCSE, Ms. Berkery interned with the White House Council on Environmental Quality (CEQ) with the Office of the Federal Environmental Executive.
 She lived and studied for a brief period in Dakar, Senegal and is conversationally proficient in French.
 Ms. Berkery has previously worked as legal clerk for a law firm in Chicago, and as a Communities and Markets intern with Forest Trends in Washington, DC.